syfds/soundy/docs/index.md

-Soundy is a simple GTK client written in Vala to control a SoundTouch network speaker.
-It is a free and simple alternative to the official client.
+Soundy is a simple desktop client written in Vala to control your SoundTouch speaker.
+It is a free and simple alternative to the official client for linux based operating systems.
 The app connects to the speaker over [SoundTouch API](https://developer.bose.com/guides/bose-soundtouch-api/bose-soundtouch-api-reference).

 ## Features